Continuity: Shoot and Edit so your Movie Makes Sense

 Here, the first edit is a J-cut: you’d hear the man talking before you see him.
 The second is an L-cut, where the picture changes before the sound.

-PowerPoint Guide to Continuity
+Free PowerPoint Guide to Continuity

 EditClass header

-My new pack EditClass is a hands-on way to learn about the continuity system and how to shoot for the edit.
+My pack EditClass is a hands-on way to learn about the continuity system and how to shoot for the edit.
 It’s a complete short movie for you to edit, with a choice of over 90 clips including movement, action, dialogue and B-roll.

-The package includes a PowerPoint introduction to the continuity system, and a user guide covering editing principles, workflow and tips, and intermediate editing exercises.
+The package includes my PowerPoint introduction to the continuity system, and a user guide covering editing principles, workflow and tips, and intermediate editing exercises.
 It also includes guides to essential techniques in Adobe Premiere, Final Cut Pro, and iMovie (Mac and iPad/iPhone versions).
 Learn more…

 $29